MurtazaChulawala/Drone_sim_ws/README.md

 * Use Right joystick left and right motion for Sideways movement along Y (East).
 * Use Left joystick Up and Down motion for vertical movement along Z axis.
 * Use Left joystick left and right motion for angular Yaw motion along Z axis.
-* To land the drone Use Left Joystick and move it downwards till you see the rotors stop spinning.
+* Once the drone is above 1 m altitude and the aruco board is detected to be at the center the drone would cut off the offboard control and land right away on the board.

 * Ctrl C both the terminals to end the execution.